bartamat/bartamat/README.md

 - developer@bartamatej.com

 ## Things I have created 🪜
+### Kamasutra
+- Maybe a bit controversial theme, but do not be alarmed.
+-
 ### QuizIt
 - This app was created as semestral project for a school subject.
 Idea was to generate quizzes for kids using Google AI/ML api.
 Quiz was created from pictures which have been used to generete answers.
 Quizzes could also be shared and rated among the users.
 - Backend build on Firebase and its tools (authentication, storage, firestore, cloud functions).